-Articulate is a company specialising in eLearning software, with an impressive list of clients that includes Google and Microsoft.
-Storyline 2 is their latest installed authoring offering, and is billed as 'interactive eLearning created easily'.
+Although the new version is called Articulate 360, Adobe Articulate Storyline 2 specializes in eLearning software, with an impressive list of clients that includes Google and Microsoft.
+Storyline 2 is their latest installed authoring offering and software simulations, billed as 'interactive eLearning created easily'.

-A word of warning before you read on—Storyline 2 is Windows only, meaning that Mac users are out of luck.
-It is possible to run Storyline 2 on a Mac using virtual Windows software if you really need to, but this is both time and cost consuming, and can also hamper performance.
+A word of warning before you read on—Storyline 2 is Windows only, meaning that Mac users are out of luck!
+It is possible to run Storyline 2 on a Mac using virtual Windows software if you need to, but this is both time and cost consuming and can also hamper performance.

 Note that Storyline 2's Windows exclusivity does not affect its performance on other Apple devices – Storyline 2 content can still be viewed on both iPads and iPhones.

-Storyline 2 is the more expensive of the two applications, with a price of $1,398USD.
+Storyline 2 is more expensive than Adobe Captivate, with a price of $1,398USD.
 This figure rises if you don't have your own Learning Management System (LMS), as you'll also need to purchase Articulate Online for an extra $199 a month.
-Having said that, Articulate Online is a simple and easy LMS that integrates well with Storyline 2.
+Articulate Online is a simple and easy LMS that integrates well with Storyline 2.

 Storyline 2 is Windows-only, as previously mentioned, meaning it can't be used on a Mac.
-It also lacks a few features—namely, there is no scope for video publishing or video narration.
-As mentioned, Storyline 2 does not adapt content for mobile devices but simply scales projects down to fit on smaller screens.
+It also lacks a few features—namely; there is no scope for video publishing or video narration.
+As mentioned, Storyline 2 does not adapt content for mobile devices but scales projects down to fit on smaller screens.
 Storyline 2 can publish to Flash, but this requires a separate app install.

-Another major drawback of Storyline 2 is the fact that it doesn't allow for real-time sharing of work in progress.
+Another major drawback of Storyline 2 is that it doesn't allow for real-time sharing of work in progress.
 Instead, a project must be published before it can be shared with others.
-This makes authoring with multiple people frustrating and time consuming.
+This makes authoring with multiple people frustrating and time-consuming.

 Adobe Captivate 9